Database-Augmented Query Representation for Information Retrieval: Experimental Setups

 \subsection{Evaluation Metrics}

-We report the retrieval performance with the following metrics: \textbf{1) Accuracy@K (Acc@K)} determines the fraction of queries for which the top-$k$ results include at least one relevant document. \textbf{2) Recall@K} calculates the percentage of all relevant documents that are present within the top-$k$ results. \textbf{3) Mean Reciprocal Rank (MRR)} computes the average of the inverse of the ranks at which the first relevant document is found across queries. \textbf{4) Mean Average Precision (MAP)} measures the mean precision score calculated after each relevant document is retrieved, across all queries.
+We use the following metrics: \textbf{1) Accuracy@K (Acc@K)} determines the fraction of queries for which the top-$k$ results include at least one relevant document. \textbf{2) Recall@K} calculates the percentage of all relevant documents that are present within the top-$k$ results. \textbf{3) Mean Reciprocal Rank (MRR)} computes the average of the inverse of the ranks at which the first relevant document is found across queries. \textbf{4) Mean Average Precision (MAP)} measures the mean precision score calculated after each relevant document is retrieved, across all queries.